No configuration is required, all options have reasonable defaults.

 function

-Method to determine whether or not the request counts as ‘succesful’.
+Method to determine whether or not the request counts as ‘successful’.
 Used when either skipSuccessfulRequests or skipFailedRequests is set to true.
 Should be a (sync/async) function that accepts the Express req and res objects and then returns true or false.

 By default, requests with a response status code less than 400 are considered successful: